Hierarchical text clustering applied to taxonomy evaluation

 Showing items related by title, author, creator and subject.

-Alberta Stroke Program Early CT Score applied to CT angiography source images is a strong predictor of futile recanalization in acute ischemic stroke Kawiorski, Michal M.; Martínez-Sánchez, Patricia; García-Pastor, Andrés; Calleja, Patricia; Fuentes, Blanca; Sanz-Cuesta, Borja E.; Lourido, Daniel; Marín, Begoña; Díaz-Otero, Fernando; Vicente, Agustina; Sierra-Hidalgo, Fernando; Ruiz-Ares, Gerardo; Díez-Tejedor, Exuperio; Fandiño, Eduardo; Alonso de Leciñana, María
+Alberta Stroke Program Early CT Score applied to CT angiography source images is a strong predictor of futile recanalization in acute ischemic stroke Kawiorski, Michal M.; Martínez-Sánchez, Patricia; García-Pastor, Andrés; Calleja, Patricia; Fuentes Gimeno, Blanca Eulalia; Sanz-Cuesta, Borja E.; Lourido, Daniel; Marín, Begoña; Díaz-Otero, Fernando; Vicente, Agustina; Sierra-Hidalgo, Fernando; Ruiz-Ares, Gerardo; Díez Tejedor, Exuperio; Fandiño, Eduardo; Alonso de Leciñana, María